peterhoeg/peterhoeg/README.md

 1. they are selling people's own code back to them
 2. they completely disregard licenses
-3. GH doesn't respect developers by completely disregarding their wishes to *not* have their own code be part of CoPilot
+3. GH doesn't respect developers by ignoring their wishes to *not* have their own code be part of CoPilot

 ![GitHub flips off developers](./github.jpg "How GitHub feels about developers")